- Home

 How to Apply for Residential Building Permits

 A signed Application and a Complete Application Checklist must be submitted for all permit types.
 Click here for our Application & Checklists page.
 The Complete Application Checklists will show all the required supporting documentation and outside approvals needed for each permit type.
-If an applicant does not have all required supporting documentation and outside approvals, Development Services may accept incomplete applications but the applicants will need to acknowledge that permits cannot be issued until all required information is submitted, reviewed and approved by the City.
+If an applicant does not have all required supporting documentation and outside approvals, Development Services may accept incomplete applications, but the applicants will need to acknowledge that permits cannot be issued until all required information is submitted, reviewed and approved by the City.
 This acknowledgement is at the end of the Complete Application Checklist.

 For a schedule of Plan Review and Permit Fees (payable to the City of Savannah) - click here for the Building Permit and Plan Review Fees document.